Are you alone and afraid? Please let us help you. There are safe and anonymous options for you and your baby.

 The law saves babies from unsafe abandonment.
 It says that parents who do not harm their baby will not be prosecuted for abandonment if they hand their newborn to a responsible adult at a Safe Haven location.
 It gives a desperate parent a responsible alternative.

-The accepted locations that you can leave your baby are at GMH, GRMC, Sagua, and fire stations with EMS staff.
+The accepted locations that you can leave your baby are at GMH, GRMC, Sagua Birthing Center, and Fire Stations with EMS staff.

 The infant must show no evidence of physical abuse and be less than 30 days old.